-Barometer Fair offers a complete restoration service as well as a large stock of fully restored, working, antique barometers.
+Barometer Fair is a barometer shop in Sarasota, FL, and offers a complete restoration service as well as a large stock of fully restored, working, antique barometers.

 John Forster and his American wife, Marlene, exhibit barometers at 20-30 antique shows a year (See Show Calendar) mostly along the East Coast and are able to collect barometers needing restoration and return fully restored ones at this time.

 The mercury barometer was invented in 1643 by Torricelli, a student of Galileo, in Florence, Italy.
 At first it was found, when turning a glass tube full of mercury upside down, that there was a vacuum at the top; then it was discovered that the height of the mercury column varied slightly as both its altitude was changed and as the weather changed.
 These two discoveries led to many years of research by scientists, mountaineers, and weathermen, not to mention cabinet makers, glass blowers, and engravers, and the antique barometer as we now know it was created.